University Catalog 2024-2025

 PSYC 3210 Child Psychology (3)

 A survey of the concepts, principles, and major findings of research on human development.
-Prerequisite(s): PSYC 1000.
+PSYC 3210 Child Psychology is mutually exclusive with PSYC 3270 Lifespan Development.
+Students may receive credit for only one of PSYC 3210 or PSYC 3270 in the undergraduate degree.

 Prerequisite(s): PSYC 1000 or 1100.